Mosaic branding

 Plan and proceed

 It takes time to build your mosaic; you can’t do it all at once, or alone.
-So you’ve a choice as to which tiles you select and insert, and when—and how you incorporate the contributions of others—expected and otherwise.
-How you create and reveal your mural—and how you replace damaged or mis-placed tiles—can reinforce (or not) the brand you’re trying to advance.
+So you have a choice as to which tiles you select and insert, and when and how you incorporate the contributions of others—expected and otherwise.
+How you create and reveal your mural—and how you replace damaged or misplaced tiles—can reinforce (or not) the brand you’re trying to advance.

-Thinking of your brand as a mosaic—probably one always in process—might change how you think of your role.
-You may have focused only on what you could control: your logo, tagline, brochures, ads, website, events.
-But as the planner and facilitator of your brand mosaic, you have the opportunity to anticipate and arrange inputs and impressions that might previously have just been scary.
-Thinking differently, you can create a compelling, of-today identity that will be durable and meaningful—to all those whose interest and support are important to your success.
+Thinking of your brand as a mosaic—one always in process—might change how you think of your role.
+You may have focused only on what you could control: your logo, tagline, brochures, ads, website, events, etc. But as the planner and facilitator of your brand mosaic, you have the opportunity to anticipate and arrange inputs and impressions that might previously have just been scary.
+Thinking differently, you can create a compelling, true-to-you-now identity that will be durable and meaningful to all those whose interest and support are important to your success.